thinkhard-j-park/jenie/README.md

 # Jenie, Java Genie!

 This is a project to experiment with Java-based technologies.
 The main goals of this project are to:
-- Simplify and document the technology used in our work.
+- Simplify and document the technology used in production-level system.
 - Research, development, test technologies.
 - Establish and apply best practices.

 ## Project Structure

 ### Jenie Common Module
-A common module that can be used by other modules.
+A reusable module for shared functionality.
 - [jenie-spring-data-mongodb](jenie-spring-data-mongodb/README.md)

 ### Jenie Spring Helloworld